Jumio/mobile-sdk-ios/README.md

 Using the Jumio SDK will allow you to create the best possible solution for your individual needs, providing you with a range of different services to choose from.

+# Get Started
-ℹ️&nbsp;&nbsp; Please note that [basic setup](#basics) is required before continuing with the integration of any of the following services.
+Please note that [basic setup](#basics) is required before continuing with the integration of any of the following services.

 ## Jumio ID Verification
 ID Verification (formerly known as Netverify) is a secure and easy solution that allows you to establish the genuine identity of your users in your mobile application, by verifying their passports, government-issued IDs and VISA in real-time.
 Very user-friendly and highly customizable, it makes onboarding new customers quick and simple.